 Day 6: Orvieto

-The next stop on your one week in Umbria itinerary is the showstopper town of Orvieto.
+Your next destination on this one week in Umbria itinerary is the stunning town of Orvieto.
+Perched on a volcanic tufa plateau, Orvieto boasts an impressive architectural and historical heritage that’s well-preserved.

 Here’s my guide to spending one day in Orvieto, which covers all the town’s top attractions actions.
 It also give you tips on where to stay and where to eat in Orvieto.